Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Display feature layers/README.md

     iii.
 Create an `AGSFeatureLayer` from the feature table.
 5. Load a feature layer with a geopackage.
     i.
 Instantiate and load a geopackage using its file name.
     ii.
-Get the first `AGSGeoPackageFeatureTable` from the `geoPackageFeatureTables` array.
+Get the first `AGSGeoPackageFeatureTable` from the `geoPackageFeatureTables` array.
     iii.
 Create an `AGSFeatureLayer` from the feature table.
 6. Load a feature layer with a shapefile.
     i.
-Create an `AGSShapefileFeatureTable` using its file name.
+Create an `AGSShapefileFeatureTable` using the shapefile name.
     ii.
 Create an `AGSFeatureLayer` from the feature table and load it.
 7. Add the feature layer to the map's `operationalLayers`.